gomorpheus/morpheus-docs/getting_started/additional/morpheusSslCerts.rst

 Trusted CA Signed SSL Certificate Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
+If you don't already have your certificate, run an OpenSSL command to generate an SSL certificate request (.csr) and private key (.key).
+If you need help formatting the command, `DigiCert provides a helpful tool <https://www.digicert.com/easy-csr/openssl.htm>`_.

+#.
 Copy the private key and certificate to ``/etc/morpheus/ssl/your_fqdn_name.key`` and ``/etc/morpheus/ssl/your_fqdn_name.crt`` respectively.

 #.
 Edit the configuration file ``/etc/morpheus/morpheus.rb`` and add the following entries: